ayushsingh82/HyperOrbit/README.md

 ## 🌟 How to Use

-### Joining Communities
+### Joining DAO Communities
 1. Navigate to the community section
 2. Search for your favorite token (e.g., "ETH", "SOL", "BTC")
-3. Join the existing community or create a new one
+3. Join the existing DAO or create a new one
-4. Start participating in discussions and governance
+4. Start participating in discussions and governance decisions

 ### Registering .hl Domains
 1. Go to the registration page